Skip to main content

 Discussing the processes and implementation procedure for the Affirmative Action (Gender Equality Act 2024) law, panellists at the event called on government and policy influencers to strictly see to organisations's budget allocations at all levels to support the smooth run and monitoring of the law.

-Furthermore, they called on the use of male allies to front the implementation of the Affirmative Action Act, stressing that "male allies are always involved in our work for gender equality, a proof of their backing."
+Furthermore, they called on the use of male allies to front the implementation of the Affirmative Action Act, stressing that "male allies are always involved in our work for gender equality, a proof of their backing for gender equality."

 Reacting to the news of the President assenting to the Affirmative Action Bill, Justin Bayor, the head of the programs, commented that “as a social justice organisation, this is an extreme good news.
 But more needs to be done in terms of implementation.
 The President delays in assenting these two bills; the lives of women and girls are challenged by entrenched cultural practices like child marriages, domestic abuse, gender biases, witchcraft accusations, and the like.
 The Thought Leader Series will examine how the bill will help eradicate this age-long menace.
 It will also send a wake-up call to all policymakers and legal advocates of the need to relentlessly fight for social justice.
 We are calling for institutions to leverage the Affirmative Action (Gender Equity) Bill to remedy age-long power imbalances and discrimination against women and girls.